migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-09-08 Sun (.15h): Looked into Polymarket for our 1market.
+Further looked into Skate + continued working on referral links for Hod1.

 2024-09-07 Sat (1.0h): Tested $DOGS mini app, and worked on connecting binance account.
 Further look into Skate (Zealy and Galxe campaigns).

 2024-09-06 Fri: Worked on youtube user verification integration: oAuth to ask for username and using webhook to verify subscribers list.
 Also looked into dogs miniap, and currently researching ways to generate referral links + verify them.